tytydraco/yessleep/out/The_Doll_House.md

 "I wonder why this wasn't noted by the local clerks?"

-"Perhaps they were," I commented, "But the records were lost after the war."
+"Perhaps they were," I commented, "But the records could have been lost after the department digitized everything."

-"That or digitization," he added.
+"Hmm," he nodded.
 "Shame that we have to cart this stuff off to a storage somewhere.
 Antiques are profitable today, you know."

 "Don't even think about it," I snapped a photo of him holding an old paper weight from the writing desk.